dovjas/WeatherApplication/README.md

 # WeatherApplication

-App made using tkinter for GUI and BS4
+A minimal dekstop application that displays the live weather data in Vilnius.

-Python desktop project made using: Tkinter for GUI, Beautiful soup and Requests module for web scraping.
+Made using: Python,Tkinter for GUI, BeautifulSoup4 and Requests module for web scraping.
 The data is collected from https://weather.com/